gijntema/artemis/src/output/output_description.md

 alternatively by running `graphmaker.py` several graphs will be made:

-IN THE FUTURE GRAPHMAKER IS HIGHLY TAILORED AND NOT FLEXIBLE YET
+**WILL BE ADDED IN THE FUTURE:** GRAPHMAKER IS HIGHLY TAILORED AND NOT FLEXIBLE YET

 Each of the above mentioned outputs is described in detail in the sections below.